 With all this information addressed, the original question can now be addressed…

-There’s no “recommended” figure for Gross Margin for all businesses, let alone all service or all manufacturing businesses due to a few major variables across all industries.
+There’s no “recommended” figure for Gross Margin for all businesses, let alone all service or all manufacturing businesses due to major variables of what is Costs of Sales across industries.

 That’s due to the fact that some businesses may have up to 4 or more Cost of Sale types, such as employees, materials, products, subcontractors and even rent of equipment.

 Due to all these variables, you need to consider what a good Gross Margin is for your own industry.

 Keep in mind that most “benchmark” data does not consider technical/hands-on employee labour as a Cost of Sale, so the Cost of Sales percentage, gross profit and gross margin figures won’t tell the true or full picture unless you add in the labour cost as well.

 This page on the ATO government website has a list of industry types you can look through to find benchmark figures for your own industry.